mthom/scryer-prolog/src/examples/bimetatrans/README.md

 strings to the next line but is never stored to the string by the Prolog reader.

-Performing the inverse translation of the previous example, in RuleML/Xml:
+Performing the inverse translation of the previous example (`RuleML->Prolog`), in RuleML/Xml:

 ```
 ?- parse_ruleml(AssertItems, QueryItems,